tcflab/protocols/tagmentation-based_deep-sequencing-protocol-for-CA04-influenza-virus.md

 Illumina's Nextera DNA Library Prep Reference Guide can be found [here](https://support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/samplepreps_nextera/nexteradna/nextera-dna-library-prep-reference-guide-15027987-01.pdf).

 **Protocol**
-1. At this point, if we are doing whole-genome sequencing, we will pools segments prior to tagmentation and indexing.
+1. At this point, if we are doing whole-genome sequencing, we will pools segments (back into full genomes) prior to tagmentation and indexing.
 To do this, if segment samples are >1ng/µl, we dilute them down to 1ng/µl then pool by adding 1µl of each segment to the pooled sample.
 We repeat Qubit quantification of these pools once more -- concentrations are usually 0.5ng - 1ng/µl.
 Add 1ng of these pools to a total of 5µl of water (you want 1ng segment or equimolar pool per 5µl volume before you proceed to tagmentation).
-    - We use an Excel spreadsheet to assist with these calculations and are happy to share this sheet if it would be helpful.
+    - We use an Excel spreadsheet to assist with these calculations and are happy to share this sheet if requested.
 2. Tagmentation (shear DNA and add short adapter sequences to the end of these products).
     - Remove the ATM, TD, and input DNA from the -20 and thaw on ice.
     - Ensure that the NT is at room temp.
 Ensure there is no precipitate.
 We usually get the NT out after the tubes go on the thermocycler.